 A surviving spouse who is the guardian of the deceased worker’s children will receive a higher percentage of the deceased worker’s average weekly wage depending on how many children there are.
 If there is only one child, the spouse will receive 60 percent of the average weekly wage.
 If there are two or more children, the spouse will receive two-thirds of the average weekly wage.
 It is a benefit for both the spouse and children.
 The spouse will continue to receive benefits unless they remarry.
 Children will continue to receive benefits until they turn 18 or until they are 23 if they are enrolled in an accredited college or institution of learning.

-If You Have Questions About Your Workers’ Comp Benefits, Contact Calhoon and Kaminsky P.C.
+If You Have Questions About Your Workers’ Comp Benefits in PA, Contact Calhoon, and Kaminsky P.C.

 Determining how much you should be receiving in benefits can be a complicated issue.
 You need to have a solid understanding of your average weekly wage and the severity of your injury or illness.
 Trying to determine all these factors on your own can be frustrating and even cost you benefits to which you should be entitled.